New insights for the multivariate square-root lasso: Acknowledgments

 \section{Acknowledgments}

-The author thanks Benjamin Stucky and Sara van de Geer for sharing their code and their responses to inquiries; and thanks Daniel J. Eck, Karl Oskar Ekvall, Keshav Motwani, Bradley S. Price, Adam J. Rothman, and Ben Sherwood for their feedback on earlier drafts of this article.
+The author thanks three anonymous referees and the action editor for their many helpful comments.
+The author also thanks Benjamin Stucky and Sara van de Geer for sharing their code and their responses to inquiries; thanks Rohit K. Patra for a helpful conservation; and thanks Daniel J. Eck, Karl Oskar Ekvall, Keshav Motwani, Bradley S. Price, Adam J. Rothman, and Ben Sherwood for their feedback on earlier drafts of this article.
+This work was supported in part by National Science Foundation grant DMS-2113589.